ros2/rmw_connextdds/README.md

 In particular, when this mode is enabled, `rmw_connextdds` will revert to adding a suffix (`_`) to the end of the names of the attributes of the ROS2 data types propagated via DDS discovery.

+### RMW_CONNEXT_PARTICIPANT_QOS_OVERRIDE_POLICY

+Control how `rmw_connextdds` will override the default DomainParticipantQos obtained from Connext.

+If this variable is unspecified, or set to `all`, then `rmw_connextdds` will modify the default DomainParticipantQos with settings derived from ROS 2 options (e.g.
+"localhost only", or "node enclave"), and some additional optimizations meant to improve the out of the box experiene (e.g. speed up endpoint discovery, and increase the size of type information shared via discovery).

+If the variable is set to `basic`, then only those settings associated with ROS 2 options will be modified.

+If the variable is set to `never`, then no settings will be modified and the DomainParticipantQos will be used as is.

 ### RMW_CONNEXT_REQUEST_REPLY_MAPPING